uswds/uswds-team/CHAGELOG-template.md

 # Changelog
-_These releases contain markup changes and potentially breaking changes.
+_These releases can contain markup changes and potentially breaking changes.
-A :warning: icon indicates a change that might be a breaking change for your project.
+A :warning: icon indicates a change that might be a breaking change for your project._
-A :pushpin: icon indicates a markup change that is not a breaking change._

 ## [Version #]
 <!--